ABOUT ME

 In 2023, I co-founded a community arts organisation in response to the lack of accessible training spaces for performers in my area.
 Since then, we’ve secured our own building, which I co project managed and have created a vibrant hub for creativity on Grimsby Docks.
 I have developed and delivered a wide range of creative courses, outreach programmes and classes working in partnership with ACE NPO’s and Local Authorities.

-I have successfully secured funding from Arts Council England's Project Grants and Developing Your Creative Practice schemes, as well as from the National Lottery Community Fund and the UK Shared Prosperity Fund.
-This support has enabled me to deliver arts programmes for targeted communities, with total funding exceeding £100,000.
+I have successfully secured funding from Arts Council England's Project Grants and Developing Your Creative Practice schemes, as well as from the National Lottery Community Fund and the UK Shared Prosperity Fund, Historic England, Local Authority PISCA Scheme for capital and revenue projects.
+This support has enabled me to deliver arts programmes and heritage renovations for targeted communities, with total funding exceeding £700,000.

 ‘Love the art in yourself, not yourself in the art’